skyfox69/jsapi/README.md

 ## Jsapi DSL

-Everything needed to build an API is defined by a DSL that can be used in any controller inherriting from `Jsapi::Controller::Base` as well as any class extending `Jsapi::DSL`.
-The names of all DSL methods start with `api_` to avoid naming conflicts with other GEMs.
-All DSL methods can be grouped in a `api_definitions` block without the prefix `api_` as shown below.
+Everything needed to build an API is defined by a DSL whose vocabulary is based on OpenAPI / JSON Schema.
+This DSL can be used in any controller inherriting from `Jsapi::Controller::Base` and any class extending `Jsapi::DSL`.
+All declarations start with `api_`.
+Declarations can also be grouped in an `api_definitions` block without the prefix `api_` as shown below.

 ```ruby
 api_definitions do